 Follow this path which will zig zag and lead you past a viewpoint, then up through some trees to reach a new gate leading on to the open hillside.
 Head up the hillside until you reach an old quarry area on your right.
 At this point the path for Munduff Hill bends round to the right along the top of the quarry (if you go straight on it will take you to the area of Bishop Hill).
-Follow this path which will wind its way up to the hummocky area of Munduff Hill and the golf ball.
+Follow the Munduff Hill path which will wind its way up alongside the trees to the hummocky area of Munduff Hill and the golf ball.

 After enjoying the view, follow the path that leads north west across open ground (you can include the additional lumps and bumps around here if you wish).
 When you reach a junction with a well made path, go straight on through the gate directly towards the summit of Bishop Hill which you should be able to see unless visibility is poor.

 Now comes the slightly tricky part.
-As you start to approach the area of Muduff Hill, keep looking to your right for a bit of path that leads off from the path you are on at grid ref NO 183 034.
-Follow this path down to some rocks.
-To the left of therocks is the start of a steep path that descends to Kinesswood.
+Approximately 320m after the wall a feint path crosses the path that you are on.
+Turn right on to this path to reach a promontory used by paragliders.
+To the left of this rocky promontory is the start of a very steep path that descends to Kinesswood.
 This path is steep and well worn in places so could be slippy.